TI 89 for Statistics > Binomial Probability TI 89

 Warning: Make sure you’re choosing the right function (BinomCDF or BinomPDF).
 Use the BinomialPdf function (option B from the F5 menu) if you only have one x-value.

-Tip: If you’ve never entered data into a TI-89 list before, watch the short video in “How to Enter Data into a List on the TI-89″.
+Tip: If you’ve never entered data into a TI-89 list before, watch the first minute of this video.

 Step 1: Press APPS and select the Stats/List Editor.
 Press ENTER.
 (Download page for stats/list editor).